simplex-chat/simplexmq/protocol/overview-tjr.md

    - Low latency: the delay introduced by the network should not be higher than 100ms-1s in addition to the underlying TCP network latency.

 2. Provide better communication security and privacy than the alternative instant messaging solutions.
-In particular SimpleX provides better privacy of metadata (who talks to whom and when) and better security active network attackers and malicious servers.
+In particular SimpleX provides better privacy of metadata (who talks to whom and when) and better security against active network attackers and malicious servers.

 3. Balance user experience with privacy requirements, prioritizing experience of mobile device users.